stefp/YOLOv5-whorlDetector/README.md

 # Usage
 In this repo you will be able to process a single tree according to the methodology developed by Puliti et al. 2022.
-The code is mainly based on R but calls python
+The code is mainly based on R but calls python for the YOLO inference.
+Thus python should be installed on the machine.

 ## 1- First clone the repository
 git clone ...